 Usually, if you’re not sure what the answer is for you right away, then you probably need a complete multilingual setup.

 There are relatively few cases where a sole multi currency capability is required without the need to make the store multilingual as well:

-- For example, if your business operates in Canada but you also have customers in the US, then you might want to make it possible for them to decide between paying in Canadian vs US dollar;
+- For example, if your business operates in Canada but you also have customers in the US, then you might want to make it possible for them to decide between paying in Canadian vs US dollars;

 - Similarly, if you’re based in the UK, then you can also opt to offer your customers the possibility to pay in Euro;

-- Or, another option that becomes popular nowadays is to offer alternative crypto currencies as a form of payment.
+- Or, another option that becomes popular nowadays is to offer alternative cryptocurrencies as a form of payment.
 In that model, you could perhaps offer your products in your country’s official currency and also Bitcoin or some other crypto.

-Most of the time, however, a much more realistic approach is for an ecommerce store to want to enter the international market and make their website optimized not only for people to pay in a different currency but to view the products in their preferred language as well.
+Most of the time, however, a much more realistic approach is for an eCommerce store to want to enter the international market and make their website optimized not only for people to pay in a different currency but to view the products in their preferred language as well.

 👉 If that’s indeed what you need, start by reading our in-depth guide on how to create a multilingual WooCommerce store from start to finish.
 Then, come back here to fill in the remaining gap for full WooCommerce multi currency compatibility.

 There are two popular paths you can take when enabling a WooCommerce multi currency plugin on your store:

 - displaying product prices in the customer’s preferred currency but still selling in the store’s main currency;